 - Remove tender roasted carrots from the oven and let them cool

-- Taste, season with extra soy sauce or salt
+- Taste, season with salt if needed

 I didn't manage to get it completely smooth but kids still like it (as do I) -lush.
 Just wondering if it will freeze